eth-easl/pecan-experiments/README.md

 To deploy the service itself, one requires:
 * A Docker image deploying Pecan builds with CPU-only support.
 This is used in the Pecan service for the Dispatcher and Workers
-* A client-only build of Cachew with GPU/TPU support
+* A client-only build of Pecan with GPU/TPU support

 A safe commit hash at which these can be built is `6bffdad771e7acd280b7aeba986d5fed2ff1d5f5`.